realmar/Tamandua/README.md

 ```

 #### Processors are chained
-A given type of processors are put together to a chain of responsibility by the PluginManager.
+A given type of processors are put together to a chain of responsibility by a concrete `IPluginCollection`.
 Then a responsibility (string) is assigned to this chain.
 Clients can then get those chains by their responsibility:

 Client code:
 ```python